Nylon Guys

 Nylon Guys was an American magazine devoted to men.
-Its coverage focuses on the interests of guys, including art, music, design, technology, fashion and travel.
+Its coverage focused on the interests of guys, including art, music, design, technology, fashion and travel.

 History

 Nylon Guys was founded in 2004 by the original co-creator of Nylon, Jaclynn Jarrett.
 It began as a companion publication being included with issues of Nylon.

 Nylon Guys was published seasonally, twice a year with a circulation of 110,000 copies.
 The magazine featured a variety of celebrity men on their covers, including Jesse Eisenberg, Gerard Way, Joseph Gordon-Levitt, Pharrell Williams, and Michael Pitt.

 Nylon Guys evolved into an online-only all-digital magazine in 2015.
 The editor in chief was Michelle Lee between 2014 and late 2015.